olasunkanmi-SE/codebuddy/README.md

 - To access code buddy.
 Drag the explorer button to the right of the page.
 A chat interface should be displayed
 - Highlight any code, right-click.
 You should see lists of options like refactoring, optimize code, etc.
 - Also you can simply type an instruction, in conjunction with some highlighted code if you will, right-click and click on send to Ola
-- you can have a chat-like conversation and it does remember your previous questions because there is support for chet history
+- you can have a chat-like conversation and it does remember your previous questions because there is support for chat history

 ## Roadmap